DataDog/datadog-cloudformation-macro/serverless/e2e/README.md

 ## CI

-Runs in GitHub Actions (`.github/workflows/e2e_serverless.yml`) behind a path filter, gated by `SKIP_LAMBDA_TESTS`, with AWS access via per-provider OIDC federation (no long-lived keys).
+Runs in GitHub Actions (`.github/workflows/e2e_serverless.yml`) behind a path filter, gated by `SKIP_LAMBDA_TESTS`, with AWS access via OIDC federation (no long-lived keys).
 Datadog keys come from repository secrets.

+The live suite runs only when both (a) relevant paths changed and (b) the OIDC role var is configured.
+Otherwise it self-skips so the job stays green on forks and before the e2e infra is wired.
+To enable the live run, configure in repo settings:

+- `vars.AWS_ROLE_TO_ASSUME_E2E` — OIDC role ARN (deploy perms for CloudFormation, Lambda, IAM, S3 in a non-prod account; `lambda:InvokeFunction` on the macro fn).
+- `secrets.DATADOG_API_KEY_E2E`, `secrets.DATADOG_APP_KEY_E2E`.
+- Optional: `vars.AWS_REGION_E2E` (default `sa-east-1`), `vars.DD_SITE_E2E`.

+The type-check step always runs, so the suite is compile-checked on every PR.